-Learn the likely fate of the Mary Celeste, the ghost ship found deserted in the Atlantic near the Azores Islands on Dec.
-5, 1872.
+Learn the likely fate of the American merchant brigantine Mary Celeste, the ghost ship found deserted in the Atlantic near the Azores Islands in 1872.

 The only clues about the lack of people were a disassembled pump in the hold and a missing lifeboat.
 So began one of the most enduring mysteries of the sea.